 Flu Information for Residential Facility Managers

-Long-term care and other residential living facilities include nursing homes, assisted living, adult day care, group homes, senior housing, shelters, correctional facilities, camps, and substance abuse facilities.
-Residents of these facilities may have a high risk of infections and complications during flu outbreaks. (more)
+Long-term care and other residential living facilities include nursing homes, adult day care, group homes, senior housing, shelters, correctional facilities, camps, and substance abuse facilities.
+Residents of these facilities may have a high risk of infections and complications during flu outbreaks.

-- Routinely clean commonly-touched surfaces with household disinfectants.
+- Clean commonly-touched surfaces with household disinfectants frequently.

-- Linens, eating utensils, and dishes belonging to those who are sick do not need to be cleaned separately, but they should not be shared without thorough washing.
+- Do not share linens, eating utensils, or dishes belonging to those who are sick without thorough washing.
 Staff members should avoid “hugging” laundry before washing it to prevent contaminating themselves.

-- Be aware of the special health needs of people at increased risk of flu-related complications.
+- Be aware of the special health needs of people at-risk of flu-related complications.